7 FAM 380

 (1) The revised Form DS-3072 includes an adjudication function for consular officers approving loans.

-(3) The Department’s of State and Treasury regulations require that a Promissory Note be executed whenever loan funds are to be disbursed or committed.
-If the applicant has sufficient funds for room and board while awaiting approval from the Department for a transportation loan to a third country, defer completion of the Promissory Note until the loan has been approved and the funds are ready for disbursement.
+(3) The Department’s of State and Treasury's regulations require that a promissory note be executed whenever loan funds are to be disbursed or committed.
+If the applicant has sufficient funds for room and board while awaiting approval from the Department for a transportation loan to a third country, defer completion of the note until the loan has been approved and the funds are ready for disbursement.

 (4) If, however, the applicant is indigent and the post must provide subsistence money while awaiting the Department’s approval of the transportation loan to a third country, do not disburse any funds until a promissory note has been signed by the applicant.